JasonLocklin/Dissertation/outline.md

   related, as well as seaway to the next section.

 * Mislocalization [@Zimmermann2009].

+@Hernandez2008 found that saccade lengthening (but not shortening) transfered to pointing gestures to flashed targets.
+They try to account for the effect as a combination of retinal location, sensorimotor transform of retinal-to-extraocular muscles (of an encoded saccade), and eye position.
+They postulate that the saccade lengthening adaptation modifies TODO:understand this paper.

 * Importantly, are the effects transient or lasting? [@Alahyane2005]